bhauman/bhauman.github.com/drafts/housing-bubble.md

 would.

 Thats why there are outer lines in the diagram above.
-They account for the overlap that is needed to provide for the shingling overlap.
+They account for the overlap that is needed to provide for the shingling of the plastic sheets.

 For the outer corrugated plastic skin we will layout out this pattern on a corrugated plastic sheet and drill holes where the vertices of